 Sister Becky Craven

-Sister Becky Craven was called as the second counselor is the Young Women general presidency of The Church of Jesus Christ of Latter-day Saints in March 2018.
+Sister Becky Craven was called as the Second Counselor in the Young Women General Presidency of The Church of Jesus Christ of Latter-day Saints in March 2018.

 Sister Craven’s parents joined the Church when she was four-years-old while her father, a career Army officer, was stationed at Ft.
 Bliss, Texas.
 Shortly after joining the Church, her family moved to Germany where she started school.
 She was also educated in England.